 Who is entitled to benefit from these incentives?
-The type of incentives Incentivized performance indicator All employees Recognition (non-monetary) 1) Climate-change leaders throughout ICL receive management recognition for the on-time supply of data for CFP calculations.
+The type of incentives Incentivized performance indicator Comment All employees Monetary reward Emissions reduction project Emissions reduction target ICL has instituted the following initiatives to incentivize the reduction of GHG emissions: 1) As a general rule, ICL encourages suggestions from employees for projects regarding GHG management and/or reduction and other environmental issues, and offers material rewards (including monetary rewards) for suggestions that are adopted- including those that would help the corporation meet its GHG reduction target (see section 3.1a of this report); 2) ICL initiates competitions between facilities and subsidiaries to help the Company achieve its sustainability targets, including GHG reductions.
+The employees of the winning facilities receive material rewards (including monetary rewards) 3) ICL's primary stockholder, Israel Corp., holds an annual competition for environment-related improvements (including GHG reductions) which offers financial rewards Facility managers Recognition (non-monetary) Emissions reduction project Emissions reduction target Other: On-time supply of data for CFP calculations 1) Climate-change leaders throughout ICL receive management recognition for the on-time supply of data for CFP calculations.
 2) Companies that succeed in reducing their CFP from previous years (whether in terms of absolute quantities or as a percentage of production) are recognized in the Company's annual report and at Company conferences.
-Facility managers Recognition (non-monetary) 1) Climate-change leaders throughout ICL receive management recognition for the on-time supply of data for CFP calculations.
+Business unit managers Recognition (non-monetary) Emissions reduction project Emissions reduction target Other: On-time supply of data for CFP calculations 1) Climate-change leaders throughout ICL receive management recognition for the on-time supply of data for CFP calculations.
 2) Companies that succeed in reducing their CFP from previous years (whether in terms of absolute quantities or as a percentage of production) are recognized in the Company's annual report and at Company conferences.
-Business unit managers Recognition (non-monetary) 1) Climate-change leaders throughout ICL receive management recognition for the on-time supply of data for CFP calculations.
-2) Companies that succeed in reducing their CFP from previous years (whether in terms of absolute quantities or as a percentage of production) are recognized in the Company's annual report and at Company conferences.
-All employees Monetary reward ICL has instituted the following initiatives to incentivize the reduction of GHG emissions: 1) As a general rule, ICL encourages suggestions from employees regarding carbon management and other environmental issues, and offers material rewards (including monetary rewards) for suggestions that are adopted.
+All employees Recognition (non-monetary) Emissions reduction project Emissions reduction target Other: On-time supply of data for CFP calculations ICL has instituted the following initiatives to incentivize the reduction of GHG emissions: 1) As a general rule, ICL encourages suggestions from employees regarding carbon management and other environmental issues, and offers material rewards (including monetary rewards) for suggestions that are adopted.
 2) ICL initiates competitions between facilities and subsidiaries to help the Company achieve its sustainability targets, including GHG reductions.
 The employees of the winning facilities receive material rewards (including monetary rewards) 3) ICL's primary stockholder, Israel Corp., holds an annual competition for environment-related improvements (including GHG reductions) which offers financial rewards.